-A single-passing function has nonzero derivatives on at most one input argument.
-Using just single-passing Fuzzy Logic operators can be inefficient, since then at most one input will have a nonzero derivative (i.e. a learning signal), yet the complete forward pass still has to be computed to find this input. \begin{prop} Any composition of single-passing functions is also single-passing. \end{prop} For the proof, see \ref{appendix:singlepassing}.
+Using just single-passing Fuzzy Logic operators can be inefficient, since then at most one input will have a nonzero derivative (i.e. a learning signal), yet the complete forward pass still has to be computed to find this input.
+In particular, this will hold when choosing operators based on the Gödel t-norm. \begin{prop} Any composition of single-passing functions is also single-passing. \end{prop} For the proof, see \ref{appendix:singlepassing}.

-Concluding, for any logical operator to be usable in the learning task, it will need to have a nonvanishing derivative at the majority of the input signals (so that it can contribute to the learning signal at all), and ideally to not be single-passing (so that it can contribute efficiently to the learning signal).
+Concluding, for any logical operator to be usable in the learning task, it will need to have a nonvanishing derivative at the majority of the input signals, so it can contribute to the learning signal at all, and ideally not be single-passing so that it can contribute effectively to the learning signal.